dreamportdev/Osdev-Notes/05_Scheduling/02_Scheduler.md

 }
 ```

 That's the foundation for getting our scheduler running.
-As previously mentioned, there may be other times you want to reschedule, but these are left as an exercise for the reader.
+As previously mentioned, there may be other times we want to reschedule, but these are left as an exercise.

 ### Checking For Pre-Emption

 While we're not going to implement this here, it's worth spending a few words on this idea.

 Swapping processes quantum is simple, but very wasteful.
 One way to help deal with this is to store a time-to-live value for the current process.
 If there are a lot of processes running, the scheduler gives each process a lower time-to-live.
 This results in more context switches, but also allows more processes to run.
 There's a lot of variables here (minimum and maximum allowed values), and how do you determine how much time to give a process?
-There's other things you could do with this approach, like giving high priority processes more time, or having a real-time process run more frequently, but with less time.
+There's other things that could be done with this approach, like giving high priority processes more time, or having a real-time process run more frequently, but with less time.

 ### Process Selection